emailherds/dementia-buddies/README.md

 # dementia-buddies
-Project from Hack TCNJ 2022 - winner
+Collaborated with partners - project from Hack TCNJ 2022 - winner